What is Bill Gates' net worth?

 The story of Bill Gates and Microsoft

 Gates was born in Seattle, Washington, in 1955.
-He showed an early interest in technology and computers, even though the industry was still in its early stages.
+As a youngster he showed an interest in technology and computers, even though the industry was still in its early stages.

-By the age of 13, he taught himself how to program his first computer and went on to attend Harvard University.
-Despite making it into this prestigious university, Gates dropped out after only two years to pursue his passion - computers and technology.
+By the age of 13, he’d taught himself how to program his first computer and went on to attend Harvard University.
+Despite making it into the prestigious university, Gates dropped out after two years to pursue his passion – computers and technology.

-The official founding date of Microsoft is 1975.
-Gates co-founded the business with his childhood friend, Paul Allen, and initially focused on producing software for personal computers.
+Gates co-founded Microsoft in 1975 with his childhood friend, Paul Allen, and they initially focused on producing software for personal computers (PCs).

 Over the next five years, with the cash from IBM flowing in, Microsoft continued to innovate and expand its product offerings.